cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

 As developer sometimes it may be best to make a backup of the `cm` and `~\.cloudmesh` directory or individual repositories in the cm directory.
 Then copy your changes into the newest code.
-Make sure to remove all python artifacts in the backup directory with the `-e` option.
-See the command
+Make sure to remove all python artifacts in the backup directory the command

 .. code:: bash

     cd cm
-    cloudmesh-installer local purge .
+    cloudmesh-installer clean --dir=. --force

 Reinstallation